 “No.” I could feel my face on fire.
 I was such a good liar.

 I looked at myself in the mirror, but nothing looked any different.
 How did she know?
-My hair wasn’t being its usual luscious self and my skin looked paler, but that was because Henrietta was about to do something horrific to me as a punishment for seeing Amelie.
+My hair wasn’t being its usual luscious self and my skin looked paler, but that was because Henrietta clearly had spies everywhere, or was secretly a very accomplished Seer.

 “How did you know?”